Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/hybridMethod.rst

 Hybrid Method
 =============

-The hybrid method implemented in TUDAT follows from the work done in the following theses by Boudestijn (2014) and Jimenez-Lluva (2018).
+The hybrid method implemented in TUDAT follows from the work done in the theses by Boudestijn (2014) and Jimenez-Lluva (2018).
 It aims at combining the advantages of direct and indirect methods, while limiting their respective drawbacks.

 It makes use of the optimal control theory to reduce the set of free parameters compared to direct methods.
-As opposed to traditional indirect methods, the costates are not derived from analytical derivations solving the two-point-boundary-value-problem.
+As opposed to traditional indirect methods, the costates are not derived from analytically solving the two-point-boundary-value-problem.
 A linear interpolation is assumed between the initial and final values of the Modified Equinoctial Elements (MEE) costates, and those initial and final costate values are left as the only free parameters of the problem.
 The thrust profile along the low-thrust trajectory is defined  from the MEE costates guidance and magnitude models.

 The trajectory design problem is turned into a simplified optimisation problem, defined as follows: